 Safety policies and risk assessments

-If you employ less than five people then there is no requirement to have a written safety policy or to record the findings of risk assessments, although adequate safety precautions must still be in place.
+If you employ less than five people, there is no requirement to have a written safety policy or to record the findings of risk assessments, but adequate safety precautions must still be in place.

 The government and those influencing public policy are encouraging employers to take employee wellbeing seriously.
-That sounds good, and “wellbeing” is one of those words we hear a lot these days, but what does it actually mean in practice, in the workplace?
+That sounds good, and ‘wellbeing’ is one of those words we hear a lot these days, but what does it actually mean in practice, in the workplace?

 Wellbeing is essentially how someone feels about various aspects of their life – their home life, their health, their relationships with others, their job and other activities.
 It’s about whether they feel well and happy.

-These days wellbeing in the workplace is a much broader issue.
+These days, wellbeing in the workplace is a much broader issue.
 In health terms, as well as directly work-related health and safety, it’s about improving the health levels of employees more generally.
 Employee wellbeing is about more than physiological or mental ill health – it’s about optimising the health of all employees, not just reducing the numbers of staff who are diagnosed with medical conditions.
 Employee wellbeing also extends beyond health, and into happiness as well, and job satisfaction.

 Many of these factors centre around the job itself – does the employee have a degree of control over their work, clarity about their responsibilities, variety of tasks, training and support?
 Do their working hours give them sufficient rest or flexibility?

 But actually employers can also influence the wellbeing of their employees outside those workplace-controlled factors as well.
-In forward-thinking workplaces, focusing on employee wellbeing involves initiatives to improve the health and happiness of employees even outside the workplace completely, such as schemes to increase the number of employees who cycle to work, or give up smoking.
+In forward thinking workplaces, focusing on employee wellbeing involves initiatives to improve the health and happiness of employees even outside the workplace completely, such as schemes to increase the number of employees who cycle to work, or give up smoking.

-11 Village Farm Road, Village Farm Industrial Estate, Pyle, Bridgend, South Wales, CF33 6BL|
+11 Village Farm Road, Village Farm Industrial Estate, Pyle, Bridgend, CF33 6BL